Site logo

 Creating a safe space and committing to the ethical treatment of horses

-It is important that all parties, clients, practitioners and horses are kept safe in these interactions.
+It is important that all parties, clients, practitioners and horses are kept safe during interactions.
 To find out more about creating and maintaining a physically safe-space for these sessions click here.

 Service users or clients who feel that the horses engaged are not appropriately respected or supported within the sessions, or are more generally not properly cared for, can raise their concerns directly with the Register.
 Any concerns raised will be pursued with appropriate confidentiality.